Paybook/Lite.GO/README.md

 4. Create a new user on Signup [http://localhost:9090/signup](http://localhost:9090/signup)
 5. Login with the new user account [http://localhost:9090/login](http://localhost:9090/login)
 6. Add a site account

+## Notes
+If you want to browse the database where the info is saved:
+1. cd **$GOPATH/src/paybook.com/lite**
+2. sqlite3 data.db